Chandra03hub/BasicCalc/README.md

 # BasicCalc

-A basic calculator package in Python that supports add, subtract, multiply, and divide operations.
+A basic package in Python that supports add, subtract, multiply, and divide operations.

-# BasicCalc

-A simple Python calculator package that supports basic arithmetic operations:
-- Addition
-- Subtraction
-- Multiplication
-- Division

----

 ## 📦 Installation

 Clone the repository: